thorlorick/react_grade_insight/pastings.md

 # Teacher Admin Page
 I added a teacher admin page tied to their teacher_id / session_id -- they can use it for managing assignments, grades, passwords...I need to flesh out what else I need there.

+# Done and Done
+I think that's it.
+I have nothing left to add that I can think of and everything works as far as I knwo.
+I have to add RICK to the JOYRIDE tour, but that's not a huge deal.
+Next steps:
+1) get a couple testers to try it out
+2) get Fonzie to look over the code or tell me what to do
+3) is it secure?
+4) where to sell?
+Teachers Pay Teachers?
+Where else?